Tiananmen's key moments: hope crushed by soldiers and tanks - Journal du Cameroun

 But after weeks of protest, the movement was shattered by an overnight military assault that left hundreds of people dead — by some estimates, more than 1,000 — and a ruling party hell-bent on preventing any such future challenges to its power.

-Three decades on, the crackdown remains one of the most sensitive subjects in mainland China and any mention is strictly censored.
+Three decades on, the crackdown remains one of the most sensitive subjects in mainland China and any mention of it is strictly censored.

 Here are five key moments from that tumultuous spring.